Menu

 Dear Members,

-For those planning to store your boats with the club this winter, please review the following important information.
+Please review important information for those planning to store your boats with the club this winter.

 Reminder of key dates:

-October 21 and 22: Haul out is a two-day event and at this point, the schedule is not created yet so please make sure you or your representative will be available on either day.
+October 26 and 27: Haul out is a two-day event.
+The schedule has not been created yet, so please ensure you or your representative will be available on either day.

-Also please review the attached Winterizing Checklist Ross Munro and the environmental committee provided.
-It is a wealth of information for adequately preparing your boat at the end of the season.
+Please also review the attached Winterizing Checklist provided by Ross Munro and the environmental committee.
+It is a wealth of information for adequately preparing your boat for the end of the season.

 Please forward completed forms (also attached) to harbourmaster@rhyc.ca